rinturaj/wacko/README.md

 <div align="center">
   ⚡️ <b> WACKO <a ><img src="https://img.shields.io/badge/dApps-green" /></a> </b> ⚡️
     <p>Find your crazy partner</p>
-<p>Wacko is a revolutionary dating app that uses blockchain technology to give users complete control over their data and privacy.
-Say goodbye to centralized data storage and hello to secure and anonymous dating experiences
+<p>Wacko is a revolutionary dating app that uses secure decentralised database technology to give users complete control over their data and privacy.
+Say goodbye to centralised data storage and hello to secure and anonymous dating experiences

 </p>
 <p>Join our community and help shape the future of dating with Wacko, a decentralized dating app.
 Share your ideas and insights to make Wacko the go-to platform for finding true love and connection.</p>